jtackaberry/reaticulate/usage.md

 | `Toggle track selection follows MIDI editor target item` | If enabled, when you select a MIDI item in the MIDI editor for writes, Reaticulate will automatically select that track so the bank list updates to reflect that track's articulations.
 This is most conveniently paired with the "Options: MIDI track list/media item lane selection is linked to editability" so that merely selecting an item in the MIDI editor will both enable it for edits and automatically select the track.

+(Prerelease) Note: if any of the "Activate" actions are triggered twice within 500ms of each other, the articulation will be inserted into the MIDI item at the edit cursor (if one exists).
+This allows you to use the same actions from, say, a control surface to both temporarily enable articulations *and* insert them into current items.

 # Feedback to Control Surface

 ## Overview